 The high skill level and the in-depth knowledge of United States-educated nurses open doors to myriad possibilities for working and serving abroad.
 As healthcare organizations in developed and developing nations face a debilitating nursing-shortage crisis, APU nurses stand uniquely qualified to bridge the gap and elevate health care worldwide.

-The APU School of Nursing, known for preparing compassionate and morally reflective health care leaders and scholars who seek to improve the health and lives of all people, promotes, supports, and develops a variety of international and intercultural programs for nursing students with a global mindset.
+Azusa Pacific mobilizes nursing students to address global health issues, facilitate cultural sensitivity, and enrich the academic experience.
+The APU School of Nursing, known for preparing compassionate and morally reflective healthcare leaders and scholars who seek to improve the health and lives of all people, promotes, supports, and develops a variety of international and intercultural programs for nursing students with global aspirations.

-Note: This information is current for the 2017-18 academic year; however, all stated academic information is subject to change.
+Note: This information is current for the 2023-24 academic year; however, all stated academic information is subject to change.
 Please refer to the current Academic Catalog for more information.